🔷Remove Pallet Point Cloud

-This operator is designed to process point cloud data placed on a pallet.
-It can receive a list containing multiple point clouds, attempt to identify the point cloud representing the pallet, and separate it from the point clouds representing objects.
-The operator judges which point cloud is the pallet by analyzing the number of points and spatial position (especially height) of the point clouds.
-It also calculates and outputs an ROI surrounding the object point clouds.
+This operator is designed to process point cloud data placed on pallets.
+It can receive a list containing multiple point clouds, attempt to identify the point cloud representing the pallet, and separate it from point clouds representing objects.
+The operator determines which point cloud is the pallet by analyzing the quantity and spatial position (especially height) of point clouds, and it calculates and outputs an ROI surrounding the object point clouds.

 Usage Scenarios